Baclaran: Transportation

 Located near the intersection of Epifanio de los Santos Avenue and Roxas Boulevard, Baclaran is a major transportation hub and transfer point.
-The Baclaran station, the southern terminal station of the Manila Light Rail Transit System Line 1 located in Pasay, serves the barangay.
-Line 1 Extension is currently under construction to extend the line southwards to Cavite, with Redemptorist station being built in the barangay.
+Redemptorist station of Manila Light Rail Transit System Line 1 Cavite Extension is located in the barangay, while the Baclaran station, the line's former southern terminal station in Pasay, serves the barangay.
 Many bus and jeepney routes pass through Baclaran or have it as their end destination, especially transportation to and from the province of Cavite to the south.
-Baclaran also has the closest street near the four airport terminals in Metro Manila, more known as the Airport Road.
+Baclaran also has the closest street near the four terminals of Ninoy Aquino International Airport, more known as the Airport Road.
 Wednesdays are generally busier as novena devotees come to pray at the Baclaran Church.

 Cycle rickshaws can also be used to navigate the interior streets.